-Previous New Zealand Health Surveys were conducted in 1992/93, 1996/97, 2002/03 and 2006/07.
+Previous NZHSs were conducted in 1992/93, 1996/97, 2002/03 and 2006/07.
 In addition, separate stand-alone surveys on specific subjects have been conducted once every three or four years as part of the wider health survey programme.
 These surveys covered adult and child nutrition; tobacco, alcohol and drug use; mental health; and oral health.
-From July 2011 all the above surveys have been integrated into the single NZHS, which is now in continuous operation.
+From July 2011, all of the above surveys were integrated into a single NZHS, which is now in continuous operation.

-From 2013 onwards a number of key outputs from the NZHS became Tier 1 statistics (a portfolio of the most important official statistics, essential to understanding how well New Zealand is performing).
-This year the eight Tier 1 statistics from the NZHS are smoking (current), past-year (alcohol) drinking, hazardous (alcohol) drinking, obesity, unmet need for GP due to cost, unfilled prescription due to cost, self-rated health and mental health status (psychological distress).
+From 2013 onwards, a number of key outputs from the NZHS became Tier 1 statistics (a portfolio of the most important official statistics, essential to understanding how well New Zealand is performing).
+For the 2016/17 year, the eight Tier 1 statistics from the NZHS are: smoking (current), past-year (alcohol) drinking, hazardous (alcohol) drinking, obesity, unmet need for a general practitioner (GP) due to cost, unfilled prescription due to cost, self-rated health and mental health status (psychological distress).

 This NZHS methodology report outlines the procedures and protocols followed to ensure the NZHS produces the high-quality and robust data expected of official statistics (Statistics New Zealand 2007).
-The information specific to the current year 4 of the continuous NZHS (data collected between July 2014 and June 2015) is included in Section 9 of this report.
-The corresponding information for years 1, 2 and 3 of the NZHS can be found in the previous methodology reports.1
+The information specific to the current year 6 of the continuous NZHS (data collected between July 2016 and June 2017) is included in Section 9 of this report.
+The corresponding information for years 1, 2, 3, 4 and 5 of the NZHS can be found in the previous methodology reports.1